Ultimate Fire Protection Guide: Kitchen Fires

-Use a timer so you will remember the the stove or oven is on.
+Use a timer so you will remember the stove or oven is on.

 Keep children and pets at least three feet away from the stove.

-Clean cooking surfaces on a regular basis to prevent grease build-up.
+Clean cooking surfaces regularly to prevent grease build-up.

-Make sure you have smoke alarms installed in every level of your home and inside and outside of bedrooms.
+Make sure you have smoke alarms installed on every level of your home and inside and outside of the bedrooms.
 Use the alarm’s test button each month, and replace the batteries once a year.

 WHAT TO DO IF YOU HAVE A KITCHEN FIRE